Building a Lisp Interpreter (in Rust) - Part 3

 2.2.
 Variables

-Our Lisp interpreter is able to reference values within an Environment.
-When
+Our Lisp interpreter is able to reference values within then Environment

 Environment will keep its existing getters and setters, with updates to use